ourconomy/openfxdb/README.md

 ./target/debug/openfairdb
 ```

-If you like NixOS, please go to [Karte von morgen](https://github.com/flosse/openfairdb).
+If you like NixOS, please go to [Open Fair DB](https://github.com/flosse/openfairdb).
 There you will find some valuable hints.

 ## REST API